U4RAD9/MergingSoftware/README.md

 12 Nov 24:
 1. Operations team needed a new requirement, for adding the vaccination report too, so added that code in the original code.

+21 Nov 24 :
+1. There was one issue in the check pdf files functionality , the age extracted from the excel from which we need to compare was coming as float, so fixed it to get it as integer and then pass it as string.s
 -- Himanshu Jangid.